Anti-Patterns in Telecommuting

 Communication between co-workers does not just happen in pre-arranged meetings.
 In fact, most communication tends to be impromptu and informal.
 Sometimes it is a chance meeting in the hallway, other times it is a spontaneous decision to go grab some food.
 The banter, the jokes, the anecdotes about family and pets, all of these are crucial to the formation of a supportive team.
 In informal situations, we tend to be more relaxed, more forthcoming, and more willing to dispute norms and authority, all of which are desirable behaviors in designers, engineers, and architects.
 Through these interactions we discover each other’s strengths, weaknesses, passions, and shortfalls.
 Once this type of understanding is reached between teammates, they begin to support each other, challenge each other, and find satisfaction in helping each other achieve higher goals.

-The difficulty with remote co-workers is how to include them in this informal interaction.
+The problem with telecommuting co-workers is how to include them in this informal interaction.
 You cannot encounter them in the hallway, you can’t go out to lunch with them, and yet this inclusion is absolutely necessary if the team is going to succeed.

 Another common form of this anti-pattern arises when on-site co-workers or management are predisposed to face-to-face interaction.
 For example, a manager that is good at talking to his team members, using body language to engage, and digressing on random interesting topics might have great difficulty adjusting this natural behavior pattern to someone that cannot be seen.
 Phone calls and video chat feel like they lack the human touch likely due to their non-spontaneity.
 That is, in fact, the root of the difficulty: spontaneity.
 Since interactions with remote workers are not spontaneous, these remote workers feel more like outsiders than teammates.